followmyutopia/devextreme-documentation/api-reference/20 Data Visualization Widgets/BaseGauge/1 Configuration/scale/label/customizeText.md

 <!--fullDescription-->
 When implementing a callback function for this property, use the scale value to be displayed in a label.
 This value can be accessed using the fields of the object that is passed as the function's parameter.
 Alternatively, you can use the **this** object within the function.
 This object has the same structure as the object passed as a parameter.

-For general information on data formatting, refer to the <a href="/Documentation/17_2/Guide/Widgets/Common/Data_Visualization_Widgets/Data_Formatting">Data Formatting</a> topic.
+For general information on data formatting, refer to the [Data Formatting](/Documentation/Guide/Widgets/Common/Data_Visualization_Widgets/Data_Formatting) topic.

 <a href="http://js.devexpress.com/Demos/WidgetsGallery/#demo/gaugescirculargaugescirculargaugebasicelementsscalelabelformatting/" class="button orange small fix-width-155" style="margin-right: 20px;" target="_blank">View Demo</a>
 <!--/fullDescription-->